auayaz/Devicecontrol/README.md

 # Device control

-This code controls the image capturing of a SLR camera
+This code controls picture capturing with a SLR camera